 The Monterey County District Attorney’s Office Bureau of Investigation consists of 32 full time employees and multiple volunteer interns.
-The Bureau of Investigation is managed by Chief Investigator Gary Craft who reports directly to District Attorney Dean Flippo and has overall responsibility for Bureau operations and resource allocation.
+The Bureau of Investigation is managed by a Chief Investigator who reports directly to District Attorney Dean Flippo and has overall responsibility for Bureau operations and resource allocation.
 Chief Investigator Craft manages the Bureau of Investigation with the assistance of two (2) District Attorney’s Captains.
 In addition to these command staff, the Bureau of Investigation has twenty-seven (27) Investigators, four (4) Investigative Aides and several volunteer investigative interns.

 District Attorney Investigators are physically located at the District Attorney’s offices located in Salinas and Monterey, as well as at Salinas Valley State Prison and the California Correctional Training Facility in Soledad.

 The District Attorney is authorized by the California Constitution and by law to both investigate and prosecute civil and criminal crimes.
 The Bureau of Investigation conducts independent investigations at the direction of the District Attorney and provides investigation and trial support for the prosecutorial functions of the Office of the District Attorney.

 The mission of the Bureau of Investigation is a two part mission.
 The first part is to provide quality and timely support and investigation to the prosecutors of the office.
 The second part is to provide timely and quality public service by giving assistance to victims, investigating incidents, apprehending offenders, and seeing that justice is served by uncovering the truth.